 Before we move on, three important disclaimers are warranted.
 First, we do not purport here to offer a comprehensive view of the phenomena associated with reasoning by representativeness, such as the conjunction fallacy.
 There is a rich and complex literature on such phenomena that goes beyond the scope of this work.
-For example, Stolarz-Fantino, Fantino, Zizzo, and Wen (2003) report that the order in which hypotheses are assessed influences people's judgments.
+For example, Stolarz-Fantino et al. (2003) report that the order in which hypotheses are assessed influences people's judgments.
 Also, there is a closely-related phenomenon dubbed the disjunction fallacy, where people judge a disjunction less probable than its disjunct.
-There are theories that address these issues, e.g., Busemeyer, Pothos, Franco, and Trueblood's (2011) quantum probability theory assigns
+There are theories that address these issues, e.g., Busemeyer et al.'s (2011) quantum probability theory assigns perceived probabilities to each potential answer to a question under discussion (QUD).
+Depending on the QUD, the quantum probability theory introduces interference effects which account for the conjunction fallacy, the disjunction fallacy, and the order effects.